rarutyun/iso_cpp_papers/numeric_ranges_algorithms/numeric_ranges_algorithms.md

 This proposal does not attempt to fill this gap in the Standard parallel algorithms, but would welcome a separate proposal to do so.
 We think the right way would be to propose a new algorithm with a distinct name.
 A reasonable choice of name would be `fold` (just `fold` by itself, not `fold_left` or `fold_right`).

-### Algorithms with a ranges proposal in flight
+### We don't propose `partial_sum`

-We do not propose a `partial_sum` algorithm.
-This algorithm performs operations sequentially.
-Its parallel analogs are `inclusive_scan` and `exclusive_scan`, which we propose here.
-For the non-parallel ranges version that returns a stateful binary operator, <a href="https://wg21.link/P2760R1">P2760R1</a> suggests a view instead of an algorithm.  <a href="https://wg21.link/P3351R2">P3351R2</a>, "`views::scan`," proposes this view.
+The `partial_sum` algorithm performs operations sequentially.
+The existing ranges library does not have an equivalent algorithm with this left-to-right sequential behavior, nor do we propose such an algorithm.
+For users who want this behavior, <a href="https://wg21.link/P2760R1">P2760R1</a> suggests a view instead of an algorithm.  <a href="https://wg21.link/P3351R2">P3351R2</a>, "`views::scan`," proposes this view.
 P3351R2 is currently in SG9 (Ranges Study Group) review.

-### Algorithms that do not need ranges versions

-The following algorithms do not need ranges versions, since they can be replaced with existing views and ranges algorithms.

-#### `iota`

-C++23 has `iota_view`, the view version of `iota`.
-One can replace the `iota` algorithm with `iota_view` and `ranges::copy`.
-In fact, one could argue that `iota_view` is the perfect use case for a view: instead of storing the entire range, users can represent it compactly with two integers.
-There also should be no optimization concerns with parallel algorithms over an `iota_view`.
-For example, the Standard specifies `iota_view` in a way that does not hinder it from being trivially copyable, as long as its input types are.
-The iterator type of `iota_view` is a random access iterator for reasonable lower bound types (e.g., integers).

-#### `accumulate`

-The `accumulate` algorithm performs operations sequentially.
-Its parallel version is `reduce`, which we propose here.
-The non-parallel version has been translated in C++23 into `fold_left`.

-#### `inner_product`

-The `inner_product` algorithm performs operations sequentially.
-It can be replaced with a ranges version of `transform_reduce`.
-P2214R2 argues specifically against adding a ranges analog of `inner_product`, because it is less fundamental than other algorithms, and because it's not clear how to incorporate projections.

-#### `adjacent_difference`

-`adjacent_difference` can be replaced with a combination of `adjacent_transform_view` (which was adopted in C++23) and `ranges::copy`.
-We argue elsewhere in this proposal that views (such as `adjacent_transform_view`) that use a _`movable-box`_`<F>` member to represent a function object may have performance issues, due to _`movable-box`_`<F>` being not trivially copyable even for some cases where `F` is trivially copyable.
-On the other hand, the existing `adjacent_difference` with the default binary operation (subtraction) could be covered with the trivially copyable `std::minus` function object.

-In our experience, adjacent differences or their generalization are often used in combination with other ranges.
-For example, finite-difference methods (such as Runge-Kutta schemes) for solving time-dependent differential equations may need to add together multiple ranges, each of which is an adjacent difference possibly composed with other functions.
-If users want to express that as a one-pass algorithm, they might need to combine more than two input ranges, possibly using a combination of `transform_view`s and `adjacent_transform_view`s.
-This ultimately would be hard to express as a single "`ranges::adjacent_transform`" algorithm invocation.
-Furthermore, `ranges::adjacent_transform` is necessarily single-dimensional.
-It could not be used straightforwardly for finite-difference methods for solving partial differential equations, for example.
-All this makes an `adjacent_transform` algorithm a lower-priority task.
+Users of `partial_sum` who are not concerned about the order of operations can call `inclusive_scan` instead, which we propose here.
+We considered adding a convenience wrapper for the same special case of an inclusive prefix plus-scan that `partial_sum` supports.
+However, names like `partial_sum` or `prefix_sum` would obscure whether this is an inclusive or exclusive scan.
+We think it's not a very convenient convenience wrapper if users have to look this up every time they use it.

 ### We don't propose `reduce_first`